-Sacituzumab govitecan-hziy is used to treat a certain type of breast cancer in adults that has spread to other parts of the body or cannot be removed by surgery and who have already been treated with at least two other chemotherapy medications.
+Sacituzumab govitecan-hziy (brand name- Trodelvy) is an FDA-approved treatment for breast cancer in adults that has spread to other parts of the body or cannot be removed by surgery and who have already been treated with at least two other chemotherapy medications.

 Sacituzumab govitecan-hziy is in a class of medications called antibody-drug conjugates.
 It works by killing cancer cells.

 Let us walk you through the key things you need to know about Sacituzumab govitecan-hziy

 Make sure you read the IMPORTANT WARNING at the end of this article.

 Sacituzumab govitecan-hziy is injected into a vein over 1 to 3 hours by a doctor or nurse in a medical facility.
 Sacituzumab govitecan-hziy injection may cause nausea, vomiting, and serious allergic reactions, which usually occur during the infusion of the medication or within 24 hours of receiving a dose.

 Be sure to tell your doctor how you are feeling during your treatment with sacituzumab govitecan-hziy.

 Do not stop taking treatment without talking to your doctor.
 You can help them by tracking your side effects in Ankr.

 What are the side effects of sacituzumab govitecan-hziy (Trodelvy)?